stevenjlho/leetcode/solutions/106. Construct Binary Tree from Inorder and Postorder Traversal/README.md

 ## Approach

-1. If the postorder list is empty, return `null`.
+1. Return `null` if the `postorder` list is empty since there's no tree to build.
-2. Extract the last item from `postorder` as the current root's value and store it in `rootVal`.
+2. Identify the root of the current subtree using the last element of `postorder`, and find its index in `inorder`.
-3. Find the `rootVal` index in the inorder traversal and assign this to `rootIndex`.
+3. Create the root node with the identified root value.
-4. Divide `inorder` into `inorderLeft` and `inorderRight` using `rootIndex`.
+4. Split `inorder` into `inorderLeft` (before `rootIndex`) and `inorderRight` (after `rootIndex`) using `rootIndex`. `inorderLeft` lengths will dictate how to split the `postorder` array.
-5. Similarly, split `postorder` into two: `postorderLeft` (which has the same length as `inorderLeft`) and the rest as `postorderRight`.
-Exclude the last element when splitting `postorderRight` because it represents the root of the current tree.
+5. Split `postorder` into `postorderLeft` (matching the length of `inorderLeft`) and `postorderRight`, excluding the last element, which is used as the root.
-6. Recursively build the left and right subtrees using the split inorder and postorder arrays, then assign them to the current root's left and right pointers, respectively.
+6. Recursively call buildTree for the left and right segments of `inorder` and `postorder` to construct left and right subtrees, respectively.
-7. Return the built tree's root.
+7. Return the `root`, which now points to a subtree constructed from `inorder` and `postorder`.

 ## Complexity